lucasfcosta/blog/_posts/2022-08-07-how-to-improve-daily-standups.md

 **If your team is experiencing three or more of these symptoms, the diagnostic is clear: your stand-ups are useless**.

-In this post, I'll explain the actual goal of a stand-up and why it's a productive meeting to have, providing teams to do it right.
+In this post, I'll explain the actual goal of a stand-up and why it's a productive meeting to have, providing teams it right.
 Furthermore, I'll explain what "right" means and the nuance involved in tailoring the stand-up meeting to suit your needs.
 As usual in Software Engineering, there's no such thing as "one size fits all".

 <br>